-In case of eye exposure to chemicals, immediately rinse thoroughly (eyes must be open) using running water, then for a few minutes using an eye wash bottle (or eye washer)!
+In case of eye exposure to chemicals, immediately rinse thoroughly (eyes must be open) using running water, finally using an eye wash bottle (or eye washer)!

 Pipetting by mouth is forbidden.
 Use a pipette bulb!

 Chemicals should be rinsed immediately from skin (face, hands) for a few minutes with cold water in cases of exposure.